Minds On

 Reflect

 Based on what you’ve learned, explain what a wampum belt is.
-Why is it so important to First Nations peoples and colonizers?
+Why is it so important to First Nations communities and colonizing peoples?

 Think about how First Nations communities viewed the wampum belt and what role colonizers played in developing the Two-Row Belt.